Camera setup for a better MogScore

 Before you upload

-- Use one person in the frame.
+- Keep one person in the frame.

 - Use a recent photo without heavy face filters.